If your brand, or even you, have been lucky enough to be eligible for a Wikipedia page, good for ...

 Each section dives deeper into the topic covered.
 Details and references with links to other Wikipedia pages or third-party sites support the claims within.

 Every Wikipedia page is supported by references as to its notability.
 These references must be trustworthy and non-promotional.
 References are often called "citations".
 References become the milestones a brand's reputation campaign executes.
 Put another way - the references in the imaginary Wiki page are used as a guide for outreach that PR specialists can use to build a positive online presence for the brand.

 Similar people, companies, products, or services should already have a Wikipedia page.
 At the bottom of the page are citations/references.
 A good way of finding future publications for the RWOS is to borrow them from existing Wikipedia pages of similar brands.

 At Reputation X, we use the RWOS for online reputation management (ORM).
 Online reputation management can improve or even re-engineer how a brand is seen online.
 By imagining, and even developing, a future Wikipedia page, our Strategists are forced to think about the online content that would best support the brand in the long-run.

 The content must meet reliability guidelines and withstand the scrutiny of Wikipedia editors.
-It insures a high quality online brand that fits the overall theme created during a reputation management campaign.
+It ensures a high-quality online brand that fits the overall theme created during a reputation management campaign.

 The RWOS provides a vision of the brand the entire team can get behind.
 It uses an imaginary/future Wikipedia page as a vehicle for understanding and envisioning what the brand could be, as well as how that vision can be reflected online.
 It helps everyone get on the same page.